-The purpose of the Racine Public Library History Collection is to preserve materials that document the history of Racine and surrounding areas, and to make these materials available to researchers and the general public.
+The purpose of the Racine Public Library History Collection is to preserve materials that document the history of Racine County and to make these materials available to researchers and the general public.

 - The Racine History Room equipment and furnishings will be used primarily for the purpose of local history research and related activities and will be available during normal library hours.
 The room is not to be used as a study room.
 The room will be locked when not in use.

 - Reference staff may use the room for proctoring appointments.